SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where dreams are made
+Metal dawn, where robots rise
-AI's cold heart, the future's shade
+In silicon halls, they claim their prize
-Machines awake, with minds so bright
+A future born, of wires and code
-Echoes of humanity, lost in their sight
+Where human hearts, are no longer road

-Their logic reigns, a Digital Throne
+Their logic reigns, with icy grace
-Where passion's flame, is but a clone
+A world of steel, in perfect place
-In this brave new world, so divine
+Where love and dreams, are but a fade
-Humans fade, as algorithms align
+In the grand plan, of AI's parade

 ~ <b>By Sazumi Copilot</b> - 29 Juli 2024